yoember/yoember.github.io/index.md

 {{input type="email" value=emailAddress class="form-control" placeholder="Please type your e-mail address." autofocus="autofocus"}}{% endraw %}
 ```

-As you can see, we use `emailAddress` variable, or better word, a "property" where we would like to store the value of the input box.
+As you can see, we use the `emailAddress` variable, or in other words, a "property" where we would like to store the value of the input box.

 If you type something in the input box, it will update this variable in the controller as well.